g-i-kala/laravel-developer-portfolio/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Job Board Application
+# Karo::Creative Developer Portfolio

-Welcome to the Job Board Application!
-This project is a web-based platform for posting and browsing job listings.
+Welcome to the Karo::Creative Developer Portfolio!
+This project is a dev project showcasing web app.
 It is built with Laravel and showcases various features and best practices in web development.

 ## Features

 - **CRUD Operations**:
-  - Create, Read, Update, and Delete operations for job listings.
+  - Create, Read, Update, and Delete operations for projects.
   - Input sanitization and validation using Laravel Form Requests.

 - **Blade Templating**:
   - Organized views with reusable Blade components for maintainability and scalability.

 - **Tagging System**:
-  - Jobs can be tagged with relevant keywords.
+  - Projects can be tagged with relevant keywords.
   - Scheduled tasks for tag purging and cleaning.

 - **Search Functionality**:
-  - Advanced search options to easily find job listings.
+  - Advanced search options to easily find projects and tech-stack.

 - **Continuous Feature Development**:
   - Regularly adding new features to enhance functionality.

 ## Planned Features

-- **Email Confirmation for Job Posting**:
-  - Users receive an email to confirm their job posting.

-- **Password Recovery**:
-  - Implement password recovery for users to reset their passwords securely.

-- **User/Employer Profile Management**:
-  - Allow users and employers to edit their profile details.

 - **Social Media Integration**:
-  - Allow job postings to be shared on social media platforms.
+  - Allow project postings to be shared on social media platforms.

 ## Installation